Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope

 As a guiding example, we study the measurement of the superconducting pairing magnitude in MATBG.
-All calculations in this work are performed numerically using two-dimensional integrations over momentum space (see Appendices~\ref{app:tunnel_matrix} and~\ref{app:numeric}).
-To obtain the tunneling matrix elements and normal-state energies, we employ the continuum Bistritzer-MacDonald (BM) model~\cite{bistritzer2011moire} (see Appendix~\ref{app:BM}).
-For the rotation angle and hopping parameters, we take $\theta_{\mathrm{tbg}} = 1.1^{\circ}$, $w_{aa} = 66~\meV$, and $w_{ab} = 110~\meV$.
+All calculations in this work are performed numerically using two-dimensional integrations over momentum space (see~\cite{SM} for details).
+We include a finite quasiparticle lifetime in the superconducting spectral function, parametrized by $\Gamma_{\mathrm{SC}}$, analogous to the Dynes broadening~\cite{dynes} (see~\cref{eq:spec_lorentzian} in Ref.~\cite{SM}).
+To obtain the tunneling matrix elements and normal-state energies, we employ the continuum Bistritzer-MacDonald (BM) model~\cite{bistritzer2011moire}.
+For the rotation angle and hopping parameters, we take $\theta_{\mathrm{TBG}} = 1.1^{\circ}$, $w_{aa} = 66~\meV$, and $w_{ab} = 110~\meV$.
 We consider a state with electron doping for which the chemical potential is positive, namely $\mu_{S} = 2.5\,\text{meV}$.
-At this potential, the Fermi surface forms a closed contour that encircles the $\gamma$ point, and the encircled area is composed of empty states (see \cref{fig:mbzs}).
+At this chemical potential, the Fermi surface forms a closed contour that encircles the $\gamma$ point, and the encircled area is composed of empty states (see \cref{fig:mbzs}).
 However, its precise geometry is not important for our analysis.
-We assume inter-valley pairing and a normal state that respects time-reversal symmetry (TRS).
+We assume inter-valley pairing and a normal state that respects TRS.
 In \cref{fig:deltas}, we show that the QTM traces the energies of the Bogoliubov excitations.
-The minimum of this excitation spectrum yields the same gap magnitude that a conventional STM measurement would extract, but the QTM measures the gap at a specific momentum.
+The minimum of this excitation spectrum yields the same gap magnitude that a conventional scanning tunneling microscope (STM) would extract, but the QTM measures the gap at a specific momentum.

-Importantly, for an MLG tip probing a graphene-based sample, tunneling occurs predominantly between the tip and the top graphene layer of the sample.
-In \cref{eq:tunamp}, $\bs{G}_T$ and $\bs{G}_S$ denote the reciprocal lattice vectors of the two rotated layers, and tunneling is restricted to the nearest Umklapp processes due to the exponential suppression of the tunneling amplitude at large momentum transfer~\cite{bistritzer2010transport}.
-Consequently, the tip Dirac point couples to three sample momenta related by $C_{3z}$ rotations around the Dirac point of the sample’s top layer, $\bs{K}_T$~\cite{inbar2023quantum,diracscan}.
+Importantly, for an MLG tip probing a graphene-based sample, tunneling occurs predominantly between the tip and the top graphene layer of the sample, and is restricted to the nearest Umklapp processes due to the exponential suppression of the tunneling amplitude at large momentum transfer~\cite{bistritzer2010transport}.
+Consequently, the tip Dirac point couples to three sample momenta related by $C_{3z}$ rotations around the Dirac point of the sample’s top layer, $\mathbf{K}_T$~\cite{inbar2023quantum,diracscan}.
 Within small-angle approximation, these momenta trace the following trajectories in TBG, defined relative to tip and sample shared $\Gamma$ point,